vouch/vouch-proxy/README.md

   ./vouch-proxy
 ```

+As of `v0.29.0` all templates, static assets and configuration defaults in `.defaults.yml` are built into the static binary using [go:embed](https://pkg.go.dev/embed) directives.

 ## /login and /logout endpoint redirection

 As of `v0.11.0` additional checks are in place to reduce [the attack surface of url redirection](https://blog.detectify.com/2019/05/16/the-real-impact-of-an-open-redirect/).